-Name, ID number, date of birth, citizenship Address for court notices Board of Directors Committee Memberships; Independent Director/ External Director as defined in the Companies Law - Yes/No Employee of the Company, of a subsidiary thereof, of a related company thereof or of an interested party therein - Position or positions held therein Date of commence- ment of service as a Director of the Company Education and occupation during the past 5 years, with details of the acquired profession or educational field, the educational institution and the academic degree or professional diploma held as well as details of corporations in which the Director serves as a Director According to the best knowledge of the Company and its Directors, is the Director a family member of an interested party in the Company?- Yes / No (details) Does the Company regard the Director as having accounting and financial expertise? serves as a Director of Unitronics Building Management and Maintenance (2003) Ltd., PML - Particle Monitoring Technologies Ltd. and Alberta Nano Monitoring Systems Doron Shinar 054973029 8/12/1957 Israeli 12 Zlochisti St., Tel Aviv 6299412 Yes, External Director; Audit, Remuneration and Financial Statements Review Committee; Has accounting and financial expertise as well as professional qualifications No 16/7/2015 Academic.
+Name, ID number, date of birth, citizenship Address for court notices Board of Directors Committee Memberships; Independent Director/ External Director as defined in the Companies Law - Yes/No Employee of the Company, of a subsidiary thereof, of a related company thereof or of an interested party therein - Position or positions held therein Date of commence- ment of service as a Director of the Company Education and occupation during the past 5 years, with details of the acquired profession or educational field, the educational institution and the academic degree or professional diploma held as well as details of corporations in which the Director serves as a Director According to the best knowledge of the Company and its Directors, is the Director a family member of an interested party in the Company?- Yes / No (details) Does the Company regard the Director as having accounting and financial expertise?
+Unitronics Building Management and Maintenance (2003) Ltd., PML - Particle Monitoring Technologies Ltd. and Alberta Nano Monitoring Systems Doron Shinar 054973029 8/12/1957 Israeli 12 Zlochisti St., Tel Aviv 6299412 Yes, External Director; Audit, Remuneration and Financial Statements Review Committee; Has accounting and financial expertise as well as professional qualifications No 16/7/2015 Academic.
 LLB from Tel Aviv University.
-Member of the Israel Bar Association;, Director at: D. Shinar Holdings Ltd. (private company).
-Until July 2016 served as a Director of Netz Hotels Ltd. Until June 2015 served as a Director of Leumi Start Ltd. No Yes Amit Ben-Zvi 022644744 11/9/1966 Israeli 94 Yigal Alon St., Tel Aviv 67891 No; Has accounting and financial expertise as well as professional qualifications Yes, active chairman of the board of directors of the Company until March 2019, and as of that date a joint chairman of the board of directors; Chairman of the Board of Directors of Utron, Chairman of the Board of Directors of the subsidiaries Unitronics Inc. and Unitronics GMBH, a partner in the FIMI Fund (controlling shareholder in the Company).
+Member of the Israel Bar Association No Yes Amit Ben-Zvi 022644744 11/9/1966 Israeli 94 Yigal Alon St., Tel Aviv 67891 No; Has accounting and financial expertise as well as professional qualifications Yes, active chairman of the board of directors of the Company until March 2019, and as of that date a joint chairman of the board of directors; Chairman of the Board of Directors of Utron, Chairman of the Board of Directors of the subsidiaries Unitronics Inc. and Unitronics GMBH, a partner in the FIMI Fund (controlling shareholder in the Company).
 18/5/2016 Academic.
 LLB from Tel Aviv University; BA in Accounting from Tel Aviv University.
 Partner in the FIMI Fund.
-Director at: C. Mer Industries Ltd., Infinia Ltd., Y. Stern Engineering Ltd., E&M Computing Ltd., Dean Marketing and Roasting (2021) Ltd., Hyper Global Ltd., Utron Ltd. Chairman of the Board of Directors of Unitronics Systems Inc., a company owned by Utron Ltd No Yes
+Director at: C. Mer Industries Ltd, Y. Stern Engineering (1989) Ltd., E&M Computing Ltd., Dean Marketing and Roasting (2021) Ltd., Hyper Global Ltd., Utron Ltd., Ashot Ashkelon Industries Ltd.; Amal Holdings Ltd; Chairman of the Board of Directors of Unitronics Systems Inc., a company owned by Utron Ltd No Yes